KJWilliamson/shake-magic-8-ball/README.md

-# shake-magic-8-ball
+## Magic-8-ball that shakes built with HTML, CSS, and Javascript.

-# Need to add mobile capability
+#### Need to add mobile capability

 https://shake-magic-8-ball.netlify.app/